flux-iac/tofu-controller/docs/branch_based_planner/least-required-permissions.md

 ### Fine-Grained Personal Access Token

-For public repositories, it's enough to enable `Public Repositories`, without any additional permissions.
+For public repositories, it's sufficient to enable `Public Repositories`, without any additional permissions.

-For privet repositories the following permissions are required:
+For private repositories the following permissions are required:

 * `Issues` with Read and Write access.
 This is required to list and read comments for commands, and to create comments with the Plan output.